dominikdddz/IoT-Weather-station-ESP32-AWS/README.md

  - all features on device working on FreeRTOS system

 ## Architecture
 ESP32 connects to the *AWS IoT Core* using wifi and send weather data every few minutes.
 Data is send using *IoT MQTT Protocol* and after are saved in *AWS Timestream* database service.
-After that data are visualization in Grafana services using SQL querry to database
+After that data are visualization in Grafana services using SQL querry to database.

 ![Architecture IoT Weather Station](/Esp32_architecture.png?raw=true "Architecture IoT Weather Station")

 ## Workspaces in Grafana
 First workspace show all connected IoT Weather Station, localization and logs.
-From this we may move to Weather Station Workspace
-![Main workspace from Grafana](/grafanaMain.png?raw=true "Main workspace from Grafana") Second Workspace show actualy weather data from selected Weather Station
+![Main workspace from Grafana](/grafanaMain.png?raw=true "Main workspace from Grafana") Second Workspace show actualy weather data from selected Weather Station.
 ![Second workspace from Grafana](/grafanaDevice.png?raw=true "Second workspace from Grafana")